-When you arrive in Vulcano you are suddenly greeted by the acrid smell of sulphur.
+When you arrive in Vulcano, one of the 7 islands, you are suddenly greeted by the acrid smell of sulphur.
 Don’t worry, you’ll immediately get used to it and you’ll miss it when you leave the island.

-To do a tour around the island, you can hire a variety of vehicles such as bicycles, kayaks, quads, Mini-Mokes or even a cab.
-Having fun exploring and swimming in the Laghetto dei Fanghi (sulphurous) will be the best way to relax and rejuvenate your skin.
+For your tour around the island, you can choose to hire one of the available vehicles such as bicycles, kayaks, quads, Mini-Mokes or even a cab.

-To do: walking tours in Vulcanello, Cape Grillo, the great crater, the island tour with motorboat stopping at the Grotta del cavallo and at Vulcano Gelso.
-Visit the alum caves and the whole Levante Bay area, with demonstrations by fumaroles, where you’ll find submarine springs and natural mud baths with excellent therapeutic qualities.
+Things to do: a walking tour to Vulcanello, Cape Grillo, and to the Grand Crater; an island boat tour with stops at the Grotta del cavallo and at Vulcano Gelso; a visit to the alum caves and to Levante Bay that will amaze you with its fumaroles and the hot underwater springs for the Island mud baths having excellent therapeutic effects.